commercetools/commercetools-payment-to-order-processor/README.md

 ## Creating the order
 This service does not create orders itself, because that would result in duplicated implementation of order
-creation: In the shop code base and in this service.
-Therefore, it just calls, over `HTTP GET`, a configured URL (i.e.: shop front end) with the encrypted cart ID as parameter "encryptedCartId".
-The encryption algorithm is `Blowfish` with `Base64` String encoding.
+creation: in the shop code base and in this service.
+Therefore, it just calls, over `HTTP GET`, a configured URL (i.e.: shop front end) with the cart ID as parameter "cartId".

 ## Using this service
 Just start the docker container with required configuration (environment) variables set.